By Sam Makhoul

 Smiling even boosts your immune system!
 The science of how our physiology impacts our thoughts and feelings has been established by many researchers.

-And there are countless research specifically on the benefits of smiling (even forced smiling).
+And there is countless research specifically on the benefits of smiling (even forced smiling).
 But the most interesting is recent research by the University of Cardiff that showed even people who could not frown due to botox injections were happier on average than those who could frown.

 Why Is Smiling On Waking Important?